TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/GetAndUnpack/Index.rst

 .. attention::

-   This is an alternative method of installation to composer installation.
+   The recommended way of installing TYPO3 is :ref:`via Composer <install-via-composer>`.
-   The recommended way of installing TYPO3 is :ref:`via composer <install-via-composer>`.
+   This page describes an alternative method of installing TYPO3 without Composer.

 .. _installation-unix:

-Installing on a Unix server
+Installing on a Unix Server
 ===========================

 #.
 Get the Source Package from `http://typo3.org/download/